Is your gymnast always tired? Are they constantly complaining of being exhausted and sore no matter how much sleep they get?

 1. Gymnast isn’t eating enough

-I’ve talked about this one a lot on the blog, but it’s one of the most important, yet overlooked reasons as to why your gymnast is always fatigued.
+I’ve talked about this one a lot on the blog, but it’s one of the most important, yet overlooked reasons as to why your gymnast is always tired.
 Click here and here to read more about the energy needs of high level gymnasts.
-Growing teens need a lot of energy to support normal development, add on top of that 20 + hours a week in the gym and these needs are difficult to meet at times.
+Growing teens need a lot of energy to support normal development.
+Add on top of that 20 + hours a week in the gym and these needs are difficult to meet at times.

 A high-level gymnast cannot perform optimally without adequate nutrition.
-The starving brain does everything it can to conserve energy, including slowing down metabolic rate (adaptive thermogenesis), decreasing production of certain hormones like leptin which signals satiety (fullness), and decreasing core body temperature.
+The starving brain does everything it can to conserve energy.
+This includes slowing down metabolic rate (adaptive thermogenesis), decreasing production of certain hormones like leptin which signals satiety (fullness), and decreasing core body temperature.
 Symptoms of inadequate energy availability include fatigue, poor recovery, poor injury healing/excessive stress reaction or overuse injuries, menstrual cycle abnormalities (amenorrhea, oligomenorrhea), and are collectively known as “Relative Energy Deficiency in Sport” or RED-S.

-If your gymnast follows a plant-based diet (vegan, vegetarian), eats “clean”, is struggling with food and her body, or has food allergies/intolerances, you need to ensure that A) she’s getting enough nutrition (energy aka calories) which come from macronutrients (carbs, protein, fat) and adequate micronutrients (vitamins, minerals).
+Let’s say your gymnast follows a plant-based diet (vegan, vegetarian), eats “clean”, is struggling with food and her body, or has food allergies/intolerances.
+You need to ensure she’s getting enough nutrition (energy aka calories) which come from macronutrients (carbs, protein, fat) and adequate micronutrients (vitamins, minerals).
 Or, if you’re just wanting to make sure you’ve done everything to ensure optimal fueling, growth, and development, it’s time for a nutrition check-in!

 If you have any concerns, meet with a registered dietitian nutritionist who can evaluate your gymnast’s growth, nutritional needs, trainings needs, etc. It’s incredible to see how much improvement happens in the gym when athletes are fueling properly (and in other areas of life like schooling!).

-If you need ideas of easy, delicious meals that the entire family will love, check out my weekly meal plan post.
+If you need ideas of easy, delicious meals that the entire family will love, check out my meal plan options.

 2. Inadequate Iron and Vitamin D

-I’ll have a separate post on these two soon, but in a nutshell, both are major players for the high-level gymnast.
+I’ll have a separate post on these two soon, but in a nutshell, both are major players for the high-level athlete and could be why your gymnast is always tired.

 Both are micronutrients that need to be tested via blood lab work and not just arbitrarily supplemented.
 These tests are low-cost and almost always covered by insurance.